Luke Southwood: Cheltenham Town

 On 11 July 2023, Southwood returned to Cheltenham Town on a permanent one-year deal.
 On 22 May 2024, the club announced he had rejected a new contract and would be leaving the club.

 Bolton Wanderers

 On 21 June 2024, Southwood signed a two-year contract with EFL League One club Bolton Wanderers.
 Across the 2024–25 season, he competed with Nathan Baxter for the position of first-choice goalkeeper, breaking into the team in January 2025 where he remained following the appointment of Steven Schumacher as new head coach before once again losing his place in March.

 Bristol Rovers

 On 6 July 2025, Southwood signed for League Two club Bristol Rovers on a two-year deal for an undisclosed fee.
 The transfer saw him reunite with manager Darrell Clarke and goalkeeping coach James Bittner, whom Southwood had played under at Cheltenham Town.
 He was named as the club's vice-captain ahead of the opening match of the season.
+Having spent the first half of the season as the club's first choice goalkeeper, he was dropped for Brad Young in January 2026, not featuring again for the remainder of the season.
+He was made available for a permanent or loan departure at the end of the 2025–26 season.

+Blackpool

+On 11 August 2026, Southwood signed for League One club Blackpool for an undisclosed fee, signing a one-year contract with an option for another year.